 If you are looking for an induction stove, firstly, you must compare it with your existing gas stove.
 You should check whether it will benefit you in terms of Cost, Operation, Maintenance, and Safety.
 Comparison of induction stove vs gas stove is a crucial step before you invest more in buying one.

-As the cost of petroleum increases day by day, the price of LPG, Petrol, Diesel is also increasing.
-The cost of the LPG cylinder is high and fluctuating.
+As the cost of petroleum increases day by day, the price of LPG, Petrol, and Diesel is also increasing.
+The cost of the LPG cylinder is high and fluctuates.

-The following comparison table of induction vs gas stove can surely help you consider various options like safety, operation, cost, energy efficiency before you make any decision to buy.
+The following comparison table of induction vs gas stoves can surely help you consider various options like safety, operation, cost, and energy efficiency before you make any decision to buy.

 Induction Stove vs Gas Stove Comparison

 |Heats up faster

 |Weight and Space Requirement

 |Needs only ferromagnetic flat-bottom cookware

 |Use of Cooling Fan when Cooking

 |Cannot be used